Free Real Estate Power of Attorney Forms (U.S) – Word, PDF

 Types of Real Estate Power of Attorney

 As the name goes, this type of POA gives only a specified range of responsibilities to the agent by the principal.
-It is the most common type of real estate power of attorney form.
+It is the most common type of real estate POA form.

-It can be used when the real estate owner is temporarily unavailable or has chosen to delegate functions that include managing, renting, selling, or purchasing his real estate property while retaining sovereign ownership and bears financial benefits.
+It can be used when the real estate owner is temporarily unavailable or has chosen to delegate functions that include managing, renting, selling, or purchasing his property while retaining sovereign ownership and bearing financial benefits.

-This kind of real estate power of attorney grants the attorney-in-fact more power and a wider range of responsibilities than the limited POA.
+This kind of real estate POA grants the attorney-in-fact more power and a wider range of responsibilities than the limited POA.
 It also allows for the agent to carry out duties for a lengthier duration.

 It is to be noted that the attorney-in-fact nominated by the principal will carry out their duties even if the principal is in a vegetative state.
 Hence, given the name of durable real estate power of attorney